httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 - the value of the `report-uri` directive, if present.

-If any other metadata from optional or future Expect-CT header directives are present in the Expect-CT header, and the UA understands them, the UA MAY note them as well.
+If any other metadata from optional or future Expect-CT header directives are present in the Expect-CT header field, and the UA understands them, the UA MAY note them as well.

 UAs MAY set an upper limit on the value of max-age, so that UAs that have noted